Skip to main content

 Cons

-• No WiFi or app — basic plug-and-charge operation only
+• No WiFi or app — display is local only

-• Relatively newer brand with limited long-term reliability data
+• Newer brand with limited long-term reliability data

 3